Shark Performance Plus Lift-Away UV900 Vacuum Review

 79.7 CFM (2.3 m³/min)

-This vacuum has great airflow performance and isn't far off of premium bagless uprights.
+This vacuum has great airflow performance and isn't far off from premium bagless uprights.
 It won't have any trouble lifting away heavy debris, even if it isn't quite as powerful as the Shark Stratos Upright.

 8.5